Noise-robust ground state energy estimates from deep quantum circuits: Conclusion

 Future questions for both the feasibility and utility of QCM remain.
 We expect that greater precision can be attained by considering higher order moments~\cite{witte} -- the current approach or one similar to the quantum power method in~\cite{seki2021quantum} may be used to achieve this, and the key questions would be whether the noise robustness persists and how the resulting computational overhead scales to larger problems.
 There is also scope for improving the measurement efficiency of QCM via other approaches such as derandomised shadows~\cite{huang2021efficient} and general commutation partitioning~\cite{gokhale2020n}.
 So far we have only considered ground state energy problems, however there are approaches one could take to estimate other properties of the ground state using quantum computed moments~\cite{hollenberg1994staggered}.
 It is of interest how well we can extract this information from imperfect trial states and, more importantly, whether the noise robustness observed in this work persists when looking at other ground state observables under these different schemes.

+Another future direction of research concerns the VQE optimisation process.
+QCM has thus far been studied as a method for extracting accurate noise-robust energy estimates with respect to an optimal trial state obtained by varying $\langle H \rangle$ under zero noise simulation, rather than as a method applied during the optimisation procedure.
+At the beginning and throughout the optimisation, $E_0^{\rm L(4)}$ does not work as a variational cost function in the same way as $\langle H \rangle$ as it is not an upper bound of $E_0$, and for many problems the computational overhead could grow quite large if all moments were to be computed at each iteration of the optimiser.
+However, due to the noise robustness of moments-based energy estimates we have observed in this work, it is reasonable to envision that QCM may have some utility in mitigating noise-induced effects~\cite{wang} that hinder the optimisation process as well.

-If used in conjunction with the QCM approach, error mitigation strategies such as zero noise extrapolation~\cite{endo2018practical,giurgica2020digital} and probabilistic error cancellation~\cite{temme2017error,bravyi2021mitigating} should serve to improve the estimate of Hamiltonian moments from the quantum computer, thus giving a more accurate value for the QCM ground state energy estimate.
+If used in conjunction with the QCM approach, additional error mitigation strategies~\cite{endo2018practical,giurgica2020digital,temme2017error,bravyi2021mitigating} should serve to improve the estimate of Hamiltonian moments from the quantum computer, thus giving a more accurate value for the QCM ground state energy estimate.
 We emphasise that distinct from these typical error mitigation techniques -- which demand an exponential increase in resources -- the QCM method requires only polynomial overhead in the number of measurements.
 This, balanced with the sharp decrease in effective error-per-gate shown by our results, suggests that avenues to quantum advantage in the NISQ era may be far more attainable than previously suspected.